i-e-b/DiskQueue/README.md

    is still in use.

 Thanks to Tom Halter, there is also a generic-typed `PersistentQueue<T>(...);` which will handle the serialisation and deserialization of elements in the queue, as long at the type is decorated with `[Serializable]`.
-You can also inject your own `ISerializationStrategy` into your `PersistentQueueSession<T>` if you wish to have more granular control over Serialization/Deserialization, or if you wish to use your own serializer (e.g Json.NET).
+You can also inject your own `ISerializationStrategy<T>` into your `PersistentQueueSession<T>` if you wish to have more granular control over Serialization/Deserialization, or if you wish to use your own serializer (e.g Json.NET).